mattiatonelli/dbt-workshop/2_Accessibility/solution/README.md

 This simple tree structure clearly shows the organization of your models across different stages: **bronze** for raw data, **silver** for transformed data, and **gold** for final, aggregated results. 🌟

-Remember to split the original full query into subqueries, each corresponding to its model.
-Also, you will need to create the new `schema.yml` file for the bronze and silver subfolders.
+Remember to split the original full query `winners.sql` into smaller subqueries, each corresponding to its specific model.
+Also, you will need to create the new `schema.yml` file for both the bronze and silver subfolders.

 ## 2. Define User Permissions And Use Views Where Needed